gigatesseract/smartPDS/README.md

 ## Built With :house:
 * [Ganache](https://truffleframework.com/ganache) - For a personal Ethereum blockchain.
 * [Truffle](https://truffleframework.com/) - A development framework for building dapps.
-* Solidity - For implementing smart contracts
+* Solidity - For implementing smart contracts.
 * Lots of :blue_heart: from Team Alpha :wolf::wolf::wolf: